Adicwu/Adicwu/README.md

 ### Hi there 👋

-Hello, my name is AdicWu, You can also call me leisurely Wu💬 I love animation and front end🌱
+Hello, my name is AdicWu, You can also call me leisurely Wu💬 I love animation music and front end🌱

 Front end is my interest and my duty.
 I like and am good at writing front-end interaction and beautiful interface